-The town Fire Department is located on Elm Street housed within a two-story 4,440 square foot fire station and a one-story, 1,940 square foot quonset storage building.
-While the building is somewhat outdated, the location is excellent and equipment and supplies are adequate.
+The town Fire Department is located on VT Route 30.
 Future needs have been anticipated and a capital budget plan exists with sinking funds dedicated to replacement of needed items.
 The membership of approximately 20 is voluntary.
 Training and fire prevention awareness have been top priorities of the department.
-Results from this prioritization show that although our population has doubled since 1969, the number of fire calls has been reduced.